More Than

-More Than (styled as MORE TH>N) is an insurance company based in the United Kingdom that offers motor, home, pet and travel insurance.
-Its business arm More Than BUSINESS offers business insurance.
+More Than (styled as MORE TH>N) is an insurance company based in the United Kingdom.
+Having previously provided car, home and travel insurance before exiting those markets in 2024, More Than currently only offers pet insurance.
+Its business arm More Than BUSINESS offered business insurance.
 The company is a subsidiary of the RSA Insurance Group.

 The brand launched in 2001, under the slogan of "Don't Accept Less Than More Than".
 More Than is known in the United Kingdom for its television advertising, including features such as More Than Freeman (a parody of Morgan Freeman), Lucky The Dog and the Personal Project Manager ad.

 History

 More Than was launched as a subsidiary of Royal & Sun Alliance in 2001.
 Royal & Sun Alliance formed in 1996, following the merger of Royal Insurance and Sun Alliance.

 The insurance group set aside £20 million in order to create the new More Than brand.
 Since its inception, the company has focused on developing small service teams to care for customers in a more personal way.
 The company also changed the way their call centres functioned by removing scripts, thus enabling claims handlers to actually talk to customers, and encouraged call centre staff to recommend suppliers from the More Than network in order to resolve a problem.

 In February 2008, it was announced that their parent company, Royal & Sun Alliance Insurance Group, would be rebranding to RSA Insurance Group.
 This however had no effect on any of their subsidiaries, including More Than.
 In 2013, More Than updated their brand promise to 'Where You Mean More' and became an official partner of the RSPCA.

 By March 2015, the insurance company had donated over £260,000 to help unwanted or neglected animals in England and Wales as well as offering six weeks’ free insurance to those who re home a pet from the RSPCA.
 The company launched SM>RT WHEELS in 2014, a telematics insurance.
 The product focused on the young drivers market, allowing them to make savings, by rewarding safe driving throughout the year and at their time of renewal.

-More Th>n announced Rob Flynn will be appointed Managing Director of the company from 1 August 2016.
+In March 2023, it was announced by RSA owners Intact Financial that RSA would stop offering insurance under the More Than brand.
+Renewal rights for car insurance policies were transferred to Swinton Insurance, while Admiral purchased the company's home and pet insurance business for £115 million in December 2023.